cs4241-19a/fp/README.md

 ## Conclusion
 This was definitely a fun challenge for both of us!
 Since one of us enjoys back-end programming and the other front-end programming, we decided to work together in a project that would allows us to push ourselves in the areas we enjoyed.
-While we would have enjoyed adding more to our game (we had a lot of goals, such as different types of obsticles,"stair" mechanic, and sound), we decided it was best to focus on the project's overall functionality and are really proud of how it turned out!
+While we would have liked to add more to our game (we had a lot of goals, such as different types of obsticles,"stair" mechanic, and sound), we decided it was best to focus on the project's overall functionality and we are really proud of how it turned out!